 Fall Semester - approx. 15 September to 20 December

 Since 1975 the University of Wisconsin-Stevens Point has provided extraordinary study/travel programs in East-Central Europe for those who seek an enriched and enhanced education beyond the bounds of the classroom or campus.
 This program begins with an exceptional study tour of Poland to include cities such as Warsaw, Gdansk, Malbork, Torun, etc. After the study-tour the group will settle down in Krakow.
 There, the Jagiellonian University, founded in 1364, the oldest University in Poland and the second oldest north of the Alps, will be your host.
 Offered is the unique opportunity not only to study Polish language, culture and society in Krakow but also to experience over a thousand years of history, magnificent architecture and art.

-Application Deadline: March 1st of the prior academic semester for guaranteed consideration; though late applications are often taken.
-Please check with the International Programs Office for available positions.
+Priority Deadline: 1 December of the prior year - though late applications are often accepted.
+Please check with the International Programs Office for availability.

 Go to the Applications page to find out how to get an application.